-Housing Opportunity Low-rise and mid-rise multi-unit buildings that may generally range Variable yard setbacks with primary doorways facing the street.
-Forms that reflect those described for Urban Residential with Total floor space ratios of approximately 1.2:1. from four to six storeys, depending on site conditions and context.
-Variable front yard landscaping, boulevard and street tree planting. some opportunity for additional density where substantial public benefit is provided.
-Increased density of approximately 2:1 may be considered where public benefit is On-street parking and collective driveway access to rear yard or underground Limited mixed- use and local- serving commercial may be considered. provided consistent with the objectives of this plan and other City policies. parking.
+Housing Opportunity Low-rise and mid-rise multi- unit buildings that may generally range from four to six storeys, depending on site conditions and context.
+Variable yard setbacks with primary doorways facing the street.
+Variable front yard landscaping, boulevard and street tree planting.
+On-street parking and collective driveway access to rear yard or underground parking.
+Forms that reflect those described for Urban Residential with some opportunity for additional density where substantial public benefit is provided.
+Limited mixed- use and local- serving commercial may be considered.
 Home occupations.
-Additional increased density of approximately 2.5:1 may be considered for projects where substantial public benefit is provided consistent with the objectives of this plan and other City policies, such as secured rental projects with additional benefits.
+Total floor space ratios of approximately 1.2:1.
+Increased density of approximately 2:1 may be considered where public benefit is provided consistent with the objectives of this plan and other City policies.
+Additional increased density of substantial public benefit is provided consistent with the objectives of this plan and other City policies, such as secured rental projects with additional benefits.
 (SEE POLICY 6.1.6A)